 5- Congenital Ptosis

-It is a false impression of the ptosis in which there is no defects in the upper eyelid or the function of the muscle and nerve.
+It is a false impression of the droopy eyelid in which there is no defects in the upper eyelid or the function of the muscle and nerve.
 Treatment of these defects will resolve ptosis.

 There are causes of the tissue that surround the eyelid and these causes are: